-During Michaelmas 2022, Dr Nikolaus Ruge (Universität Trier) will be in Oxford as Visiting Lecturer in German Historical Linguistics at the Faculty of Medieval and Modern Languages and will deliver a lecture series on Middle High German.
-This is mainly designed as an introductory course for students of the German Paper IV ‘Historical Linguistics’ but will be open to a general audience interested in medieval languages.
-The first two lectures will take place on Friday 4-5pm in the Taylor Institution Library, Room 2, the following lectures will be online.
+During Michaelmas 2022, Dr Nikolaus Ruge (Universität Trier) was in Oxford as Visiting Lecturer in German Historical Linguistics at the Faculty of Medieval and Modern Languages and delivered a lecture series on Middle High German.
+This was mainly designed as an introductory course for students of the German Paper IV ‘Historical Linguistics’ but the recordings are available to a general audience interested in medieval languages.
+The first two lectures took place in week 1 and 2 in the Taylor Institution Library, Room 2, the following lectures are recorded online.

-Friday 14 Oct., 4pm I. Middle High German: time, space, language (panopto recording, handout), live on 14 Oct 2022
+I. Middle High German: time, space, language (panopto recording, handout), live on 14 Oct 2022

 The textbook for this lecture course is The Oxford Guide to Middle High German.
 The set text for Middle High German is Helmbrecht in the edition by Karl-Heinz Göttert (2015).
 Oxford students can access further resources such as reading lists and essay topics via the Canvas page.